dsuryd/dotNetify-Elements/DevApp/server/Docs/Layout/Panel.md

    </Panel>
 );
 ```
-> **Caution:** While the examples here make liberal use of the _css_ property, in real projects, it reduces code maintainability.
-It's highly recommended the usage is kept to a minimum - only for edge cases - and favor creating reusable styled components instead.
+> **Caution:** While the examples here make liberal use of the _css_ property, in real projects, it'd make your code less maintainable.
+It's highly recommended the usage is kept to a minimum - only for edge cases - and create reusable styled components instead.

 #### Child Properties